Deal, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 18.57 mi of roadways, of which 17.11 mi were maintained by the municipality, 0.00 mi by Monmouth County and 1.46 mi by the New Jersey Department of Transportation.

-Route 71, Norwood Ave., is the only state highway serving Deal directly—much of which is a divided road with a median.
+Route 71 is the only state highway serving Deal directly—much of which is a divided road with a median.
 However, several other highways are accessible in neighboring towns, including Route 35, Route 18, Route 66, and the Garden State Parkway.

 Public transportation

 NJ Transit provides local bus transportation on the 837 route.
 NJ Transit train service is available at the Allenhurst and Elberon stations on the North Jersey Coast Line.

 Climate

 According to the Köppen climate classification system, Deal has a humid subtropical climate (Cfa).
 Cfa climates are characterized by all months having an average temperature above 32.0 F, at least four months with an average temperature at or above 50.0 F, at least one month with an average temperature at or above 71.6 F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid with a cooling afternoon sea breeze in Deal, episodes of heat and high humidity can occur with heat index values above 103 F. Since 1981, the highest air temperature was 100.5 F on August 9, 2001, and the highest daily average mean dew point was 77.5 F on August 13, 2016.
 July is the peak in thunderstorm activity and the average wettest month is August.
 Since 1981, the wettest calendar day was 5.60 in on August 27, 2011.
 During the winter months, the average annual extreme minimum air temperature is 3.4 F. Since 1981, the coldest air temperature was -6.6 F on January 22, 1984.
 Episodes of extreme cold and wind can occur with wind chill values below -7 F. The average seasonal (November–April) snowfall total is 18 to 24 in, and the average snowiest month is February which corresponds with the annual peak in nor'easter activity.